stennety/mywebsite/_posts/2020-05-31-italy-trip-september-2019.md

 published: true
 title: 'Italy Trip, September 2019'
 ---
-I've been quarantined now for 72...years or so and at this rate it'll be another 72 years before I'll get on a plane again, so I thought it would be a good opportunity to write about my trip to Italy last fall.
+Finally getting caught up on writing about this trip I took last fall.
 I'd been wanting to visit Italy forever.
 My roommate in college had lived near Naples for two years as a kid when his mom was serving in the Army and had regaled me with stories of the late-night Italian culture.
 As an endurance athlete, I've always been a fan of carb-heavy Italian food.
 My sister visited the Cinque Terre in 2015 and I was blown away by the photos she took there.

 "Have you ever traveled solo?
 At least once in your life, everyone should," my friend, Lauren, said to me over beers at Kells Irish Pub in Portland one night.
 My initial reaction was, "absolutely not."
 I'd always traveled internationally with other people, whether they were coworkers, family, friends, significant others.
 I was certain that, if left to my own devices, I'd inevitably fuck up, pick the wrong train, and end up super lost surrounded by people who didn't speak my language.